“Music expresses that which cannot be put into words and that which cannot remain silent” - Victor Hugo

 You’ll find plenty of varied exercises and advice for improving your playing on guitar websites, YouTube channels, and blogs.

-The vampire technique, or creative copying, is when you use songs that already exist in order to improve your creativity.
+The vampire technique, or creative copying, is when you use songs that already exist in order to improve your creativity - which, in itself would be a reason for learning the guitar.

 However, this isn’t about just playing a song and saying “I can play that!”.
 It’s about taking a chord, a bassline, or a drumbeat and modifying it in order to make something new.